Kerny in Pinal County, Arizona — The American Mountains (Southwest)

 Also see . . .
 Kearny, Arizona.
 The town's website details the history of the town and the area.
 (Submitted on August 8, 2010.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 7, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 859 times since then.
+It was originally submitted on August 7, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 915 times since then and 31 times this year.
 Photos: 1, 2, 3, 4. submitted on August 7, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.